Wadi Rum, Jordan

 Hospitality and Traditions

 Bedouin folks call Wadi Rum their home.
-They’re super welcoming and have a deep-rooted culture.
+They’re incredibly welcoming and have a rich cultural heritage.
 When you visit, you’ll get to:

-• Beats and Moves: At night around the fire, Bedouin tunes and dancing often occur.
+- Beats and Moves: At night, around the fire, Bedouin tunes and dancing often take place.

 Bedouin Camps

 Spending the night at a Bedouin camp is a top experience in Wadi Rum.
-You can choose from simple spots with communal services to upscale spots with your tent, fancy meals, and your own bathroom.
+You can choose from simple spots with communal services to upscale options featuring your own tent, gourmet meals, and a private bathroom.
 It’s to sleep out in the broad desert sky.

 Wildlife and Ecology